Can I Get A Refund For My Snopass?

 - Entitles the Snopass purchaser to ride all of Snoman’s designated snowmobile trails.

-- Manitoba Snopasses also provide additional entitlement to ride on designated trails in Saskatchewan.
+- Annual Snopasses also provide additional entitlement to ride on designated trails in Saskatchewan.

 - Creates more sustainable funding to ensure the designated trail system continues to provide snowmobilers with a safer riding opportunity.